-For 2022, the chair of the Compensation Committee met with Meridian and management to discuss potential criteria for the performance goals.
-Based on these meetings, the chair of the Compensation Committee proposed certain preliminary performance goal categories for consideration for 2022 to the full Compensation Committee.
-The Compensation Committee then met with management to review the proposed performance goal categories.
-As a result of these discussions, and upon the recommendation of the Compensation Committee, the Independent Board determined to use the following threshold, target and maximum performance goals for 2022, which were each achieved at or above the maximum level, as shown below:
+For 2023, the chair of the Compensation Committee met with Mr. Foran and certain members of the executive management team to review and discuss potential criteria for the performance goals.
+Based on these meetings, the chair of the Compensation Committee proposed certain preliminary performance goal categories for consideration for 2023 to the full Compensation Committee.
+The Compensation Committee then met with our executive management team to review the proposed performance goal categories.
+As a result of these discussions, and upon the recommendation of the Compensation Committee, the Independent Board determined to use the following threshold, target and maximum performance goals for 2023, which were each achieved at or above the maximum level, as shown below:

-2022 Performance Goals Threshold Target Maximum Actual Results Assessment Adjusted Free Cash Flow (millions) (1) \$800 \$935 \$1,100 \$1,231 Exceeded maximum Net Debt/Adjusted EBITDA (2)(3)(4) 0.55x 0.47x 0.40x 0.32x Exceeded maximum Total 2022 Shareholder Return vs. Peer Group Upper 50% Upper 25% Upper 25% Achieved maximum Environmental, Social and Governance (ESG) (5) (6)
+2023 Performance Goals Threshold Target Maximum Actual Results Assessment Net Debt/Adjusted EBITDA (1)(2)(3) 1.2x 1.0x 0.8x 0.9x Exceeded Target Adjusted operating costs per BOE, excluding interest (\$/BOE) \$15.75 \$14.75 \$13.75 \$12.83 Exceeded Maximum Return on Average Capital Employed (ROACE) 26% 30% 34% 34% Achieved Maximum Total Shareholder Return vs. Peer Group Upper 50% Upper 25% Upper 50% Achieved Target Environmental, Social and Governance (ESG) (4) (5)

-- Adjusted Free Cash Flow is a non-GAAP financial measure included herein solely as a reference point under the Cash Incentive Plan.
+(1) Adjusted EBITDA is a non-GAAP financial measure included herein solely as a reference point under the Cash Incentive Plan.
 It is commonly used by similar companies in our industry.
-For a definition of Adjusted Free Cash Flow and a reconciliation of Adjusted Free Cash Flow to our net cash provided by operating activities, see Annex A to this Proxy Statement. - Adjusted EBITDA is a non-GAAP financial measure included herein solely as a reference point under the Cash Incentive Plan.
-It is commonly used by similar companies in our industry.
-For a definition of Adjusted EBITDA and a reconciliation of Adjusted EBITDA to Matador's and San Mateo's net income (loss) and net cash provided by operating activities, see Annex A to this Proxy Statement. - As a reference point under the Cash Incentive Plan, Net Debt as of December 31, 2022 is calculated as (i) \$699.2 million in senior notes outstanding, plus (ii) \$45.6 (3)million in debt under the Credit Agreement, including outstanding borrowings and letters of credit, less (iii) \$505.2 million in available cash.
+For a definition of Adjusted EBITDA and a reconciliation of Adjusted EBITDA to Matador's net income (loss) and net cash provided by operating activities, see Annex A to this Proxy Statement.

+(2) As a reference point under the Cash Incentive Plan, Net Debt as of December 31, 2023 is calculated as (i) \$1.2 billion in senior notes outstanding, plus (ii) \$552.3 million in debt under the Credit Agreement, including outstanding borrowings and letters of credit, less (iii) \$52.7 million in available cash.
+The increase in Net Debt in 2023 as compared to 2022 was primarily attributable to the Advance Acquisition.

-Attributable to Matador Resources Company shareholders after giving effect to those values attributable to third-party non-controlling interests, including in San - (4) - Based on a qualitative assessment of the Company's overall progress in its ESG-related efforts, including with respect to enhancements to public disclosures, and a review of the Company's performance in the areas of environmental stewardship, safety processes and procedures, training of personnel, risk management, cybersecurity and diversity and inclusion. - Among other items, the Compensation Committee and Independent Board noted the progress in enhancing ESG disclosure, including the publishing of the (6)Company's annual Sustainability Report, the reduction in direct greenhouse gas emissions intensity from 2019 levels, the number of training hours conducted by Company personnel, management's focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee, and the absence of any recordable employee injuries.
+in 2023 as compared to 2022 was primarily attributable to the Advance Acquisition.
+(3) Attributable to Matador Resources Company shareholders after giving effect to those values attributable to third-party non-controlling interests, including in San Mateo.

+(4) Based on a qualitative assessment of the Company's overall progress in its ESG-related efforts, including with respect to enhancements to public disclosures, and a review of the Company's performance in the areas of environmental stewardship, safety processes and procedures, training of personnel, risk management, cybersecurity and diversity and inclusion.

+(5) Among other items, the Compensation Committee and Independent Board noted the continued publication of the Company's annual Sustainability Report, the continued reduction of per-barrel emissions, the meaningful use of non-fresh water, including recycled water, the increased transportation of operated produced water and operated produced oil by pipeline, the number of training hours conducted by Company personnel and management's continued focus on risk management and cybersecurity, including quarterly reports by executive management to the Audit Committee.

-In addition to the 2022 performance goals outlined above, the Compensation Committee also considered certain discretionary factors in connection with the assessment of the performance of the Named Executive Officers during 2022.
-These other factors included:
+In addition to setting the 2023 performance goals outlined above, the Compensation Committee also identified certain annual financial and strategic achievements to be considered by the Compensation Committee and the Independent Board in connection with the assessment of the performance of the Named Executive Officers during 2023 and the Strategic Objectives Adjustment component for 2023.
+These additional factors included: